-DDWL 1133: Engineering Surveying (Pre-requisite DDWL 1103)
+DDWL 1133: Engineering Surveying

 This course presents the principles of engineering surveys.
 In particular, it emphasises on fundamental aspects which include theodolite traversing, levelling, detail surveys, horizontal curve, transition curve, vertical curve, mass-haul diagram and setting-out.
 With this, student should describe all this principles of engineering surveying at the end of this semester.
 The course features extensive use of process simulation tools through group as well as individual project works.